QGP Physics from Attractor Perturbations: The transverse perturbations

-It is straightforward to solve the system given in \rfes{eq:linsys1} together with \rfes{eq:misbj} numerically for any given wave vector $k$.
-The most obvious consequence of such a calculation is the fact that modes with higher $k$ are damped more strongly than modes with low $k$, as illustrated in the left panel of \rff{fig:damp}.
+The results of such a numerical calculation are shown in \rff{fig:damp}.
+The most obvious feature of the results is the fact that modes with higher $k$ are damped more strongly than modes with low $k$, as illustrated in the left panel of \rff{fig:damp}.
 The origin of this phenomenon can be understood analytically, as will be discussed in \rfs{sec:asymptotic}.
-Moreover, the perturbations starting away from the attractor are damped more significantly compared to perturbations starting on the attractor, as illustrated in the right panel of \rff{fig:damp}.
-This demonstrates the stability of the linearization around the attractor background.
+Moreover, one can also see that the perturbations starting away from the attractor are damped more significantly than perturbations starting on the attractor, as illustrated in the right panel of \rff{fig:damp}.
+This suggests the stability of the linearization around the attractor background and reveals its dominant role in the presence of transverse dynamics.
+We will refine this statement based on analytic results presented in \rfs{sec:asymptotic}.